What is the Civil Liability Act QLD? | Negligence Laws

 In short, this legislation ensures that victims who have been wrongfully injured or suffered property damage due to someone else’s irresponsible actions can receive adequate and appropriate compensation.

-What Kinds of Personal Injury Claims are Covered by the QCLA?
+Types of Personal Injury Claims Covered by the QCLA

 Most types of personal injury claims, except those covered by workers’ compensation legislation, are within the scope of the Queensland Civil Liability Act, including:

-Not all personal injuries are covered by the QCLA, with the following exclusions being:
+Not all personal injuries are covered by the Civil Liability ACT QLD.
+This legislation is subject to exclusions, including the following:

-4. Damage arising from using tobacco products, smoking or exposure to tobacco smoke.
+3. Damage arising from using tobacco products, smoking or other use or exposure to tobacco smoke and products.

 How is the Queensland Civil Liability Act Structured?